By Dr. Mercola

 There have been thousands of studies done since the 1950s on caloric restriction of laboratory animals.
 If you restrict calories but maintain a high level of nutrition, called CRONs (Caloric Restriction with Optimal Nutrition), or adequate nutrition, CRANs (Caloric Restriction with Adequate Nutrition), these animals can live anywhere between 30 percent and 200 percent longer, depending on the species.

 Researchers have tested caloric restriction on several dozen species, and the results are uniform throughout.
-They are doing it on primates now, and it seems to working with primates, though we won't know for sure for about another 10 years.
+They are doing it on primates now, and it seems to work with primates, though we won't know for sure for about another 10 years.

 There are three major centenarian studies going on around the world.
 They are trying to find the variable that would confer longevity among this group of people who live to be 100 years old.
 Why do centenarians become centenarians?
 Why are they so lucky?
-Is it because they have low cholesterol, exercise a lot and live a healthy, clean life?
+Is it because they have low cholesterol, exercise a lot, and live a healthy, clean life?

 Well, the oldest person ever recorded was Jean Calumet of France who died last year at 122 years of age.
 She smoked all of her life and drank.